 Tasks include, but are not limited to:

-– The preparation of revised or new Recommendations as required.
+– Preparation of a number of revised or new Recommendations as required.

 An up-to-date status of work under this Question is contained in the SG9 work programme (https://itu.int/ITU-T/workprog/wp_search.aspx?sg=9).